dhorajiyamisri/Credit-Card-Fraud-Detection/README.md

 )
 ```

-The saved pipeline can then be loaded:
+It can later be loaded using:

 ```python
 loaded_model = joblib.load(